*****SOME SPOILERS AHEAD!*****

 Despite some very strong supporting performances, Greig Fraser’s gorgeous magic hour cinematography, and some very effective action scenes (the Batmobile’s rollout, Batman’s night flight over Gotham City, etc), this otherwise impressive Batman film is hampered by nagging issues such as its over-length, it’s dour, po-faced lack of adventurousness, and its most fatal aspect; a ‘superhero’ who does tragically little to effectively alter the outcome of the story.

 This incarnation of Batman is quick to solve riddles, beat up armies of bad guys, and offer first aid to Gotham’s displaced citizens, but by the movie’s end, he fails to stop the Riddler from murdering public officials, let alone prevent the city’s catastrophic fate in the final act.
-After the movie’s near-three hour running time was up, I realized that the story’s outcome would’ve been largely the same with or without the titular character, who ends up following the bad guy’s program.
+After the movie’s near-three hour running time was up, I realized that the story’s outcome would’ve been largely the same with or without the titular character, which ends up following the bad guy’s program.
 This makes an already overlong superhero movie seem somewhat pointless as well.

 A genuine shame.